fredbeaupre/Deep-Learning-Specialization/README.md

 - [ ] Course 5: Sequence Models

 A final grade of 100% was achieved for the first four courses.
 The fifth course is yet to be completed.

+# Getting Started
+All code is run in a Jupyter Notebook, which comes with the [anaconda distribution](https://www.anaconda.com/).
+Also used in courses 3 and 4 is [Keras](https://keras.io/): an high-level neural networks API, written in Python, and which runs on top of the [TensorFlow Network](https://www.tensorflow.org/), which is also used in the courses.